Frederick G. Lawrence

-Frederick G. Lawrence is an American hermeneutic philosopher and theologian, and a specialist in Bernard Lonergan, teaching in the Department of Theology at Boston College, Boston, US.
+Frederick G. Lawrence is an American hermeneutic philosopher, theologian, and a specialist in Bernard Lonergan, teaching in the Department of Theology at Boston College.

 Life

 Fred Lawrence (as he is popularly known) is married to Sue Lawrence.
 He has been running the annual Lonergan Workshop at Boston College for many years, and is editor of Lonergan Workshop, which publishes the proceedings.
 He also convened the First and Second International Lonergan Conferences at Rome (2001) and Toronto (2004), and the Third and Fourth International Lonergan Conferences at Mainz and Jerusalem (2013) respectively.

 Lawrence was a student of Bernard Lonergan at the Gregorian University, Rome, and is today one of the foremost interpreters of Lonergan's thought and an acknowledged hermeneutic philosopher in his own right.

 He did his PhD on the "unlikely topic" of the hermeneutical circle in the thought of Gadamer and Lonergan.
 The thesis had the unique distinction of being appreciated by both thinkers.
 Unfortunately, it has still to be published, though a copy is available at the Lonergan Centre, Boston College, and in microfilm.

 He was a personal friend of both Gadamer and Lonergan, and upon his invitation, Gadamer came several semesters to Boston College.